nosqlbench/nosqlbench-docs/site/content/user-guide/core-activity-params.md

 alias.
 Otherwise, the activity type name is used.
 This is a convenience for simple test scenarios only.

-If you are using the `--docker-metrics` option, then you may want to ensure that you are either using named scenarios or setting your activity to use the same alias expansion pattern that it
-does: _WORKLOAD_SCENARIO_STEP_.
-These values are not interpolated for you at this time.

-*examples*

-- `alias=mytest2` - set the activity alias to `mystest2`
-- `alias=workload42_scenario20230101_step5` - conform to the current --docker-metrics expansion
-  template

 ## instrument

 - `instrument=true`